 - Outreach by grade parents to welcome new families in the spring and summer after acceptance

-- Classroom visits and a welcome back picnic on the day before school starts in September
+- Classroom visits on the day before school starts in September

 - Coffee for parents after drop-off on the first day of school